GrahadiM/e-voting/README.md

-# Job Finder with Laravel 8
+# E-Voting with Laravel 8
 ## Description
-This is Job Finder uses Laravel 8.
+This is E-Voting uses Laravel 8.

 ## Technologies
 ### Frontend